Argent77/PST-UB-reloaded/README.md

 ### 21. Restored Item Cheats (Not Recommended)
 Makes two cheat items available to the player and restores their functions: the "Sword of Wh'ynn" - aka "The Cheater's Blade", and "The Tome o' Cheats".

+### 22. Restored Spell Keys *(PST:EE only)*
+Restores a number of "spell key" artifacts which will prevent spells cast by The Nameless One from going awry in the Outer Planes and other specially shielded places.

-### 22. Miscellaneous Restorations and Improvements
+### 23. Miscellaneous Restorations and Improvements
 Installs various restorations and improvements which are either too small to warrant their own components, or aren't strictly based on cut content.